vlovell24/Its_Hip_To_Be_A_Square/readme.md

 only needed one entry field (used up to 8 times), and there is no expansion expected of the application.
 Creating a validate function was easier and made more sense for such limited use.

+If you take a look at the MainWindow class, you will find an absolutely ridiculous method that serves one purpose.
+To get ahold of the transparency option of a canvas rectangle.
+This absurdity is what must be done in order to access the alpha parameter of an rbga color, so that we can set it to something less than 100%.
+If you need to mess with the alpha of a widget, here is how it's done.
+I am sorry. :disappointed:

 ttkbootstrap has a plethora of neat themes that you can use.
 In this application I decided to use the cyborg theme.
 Cyborg is a dark theme with bright and bold colors.
 Therefore, I went with a nice bright geometry background that I set transparency on.
 It's bold..... it's bright.....it's supposed to be.